CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01b-Ingest-data-with-Spark-and-Microsoft-Fabric-notebooks.md

 1. To write the data to a file, you now need that **ABFS Path** for your **RawData** folder.

 1. Insert the following code into a new code cell:
+**Note**: If an unexpected indent error occurs while declaring the file name, it may be due to hidden spaces or paragraphs.
+Revise this by creating new cells, making sure there are no empty spaces, and pasting the content after thorough verification.

     ```python
     # Declare file name